The spinning Earth gives our most basic measurement of time - the day - and for thousands of years it was our most stable timekeeper.

 The slow movement of the atoms allows a more accurate measurement of the transition between energy levels and hence the frequency of radiation.

 Clocks for the 21st century are being developed in the form of ion traps.

 Ions are charged atoms which can be trapped by electromagnetic fields almost indefinitely.
 Once trapped a laser beam can then be used to cool the ion down close to absolute zero, keeping it stationary.

-That is equivalent to losing no more than one second in the lifetime of the universe.
+That is equivalent to gaining or losing no more than one second in the lifetime of the universe.

 |17th Century: Pendulum clocks||± 10 seconds per day|

 |1762: Harrison's chronometer||± 2 seconds per day|

 |1930s: Earth's rotaton||± 1 second in 3 years|